Surrey Archaeological Collections

 1.7 Grants for the preparation of articles and reports

 In certain circumstances, the Society may consider awarding grants to members for purposes relevant to publication: to support research projects, which incur exceptional expense and to provide assistance with the preparation of reports for publication.
 Details of such grants and application forms may be obtained from the Hon Secretary.

 1.8 Page charges

-Where reports result from developer-funded work carried out under PPG16 the Society seeks to recover the publication cost from the professional units involved.
+Where reports result from developer-funded work the Society seeks to recover the publication cost from the professional units involved.
 Units are advised to allow £40 per printed page and £5 per page for the digital supplement.
 However, special requirements, eg fold-outs, should be discussed with the editors since the cost may be substantially higher.

-On occasion, application may be made to another organisation (eg English Heritage) for a grant towards publication costs.
+On occasion, application may be made to another organisation (eg Historic England) for a grant towards publication costs.
 Authors should provide the editors with full details of any such application which is proposed or which has already been initiated.